 The State of Ötzi’s Health

 Having lived to the ripe old age of around 45, Ötzi must have been one of the eldest members of his community.
 His body shows clear signs of degeneration: his joints are worn and his arteries hardened.
-His teeth, by contrast, though worn, show no signs of decay
+His teeth are also worn and show signs of decay and periodontosis.

 Ötzi’s body bears the signs of injuries sustained during his lifetime: a well-healed multiple rib fracture on the left side as well as a fracture of the nasal bone.
 A cyst-like growth on the little toe of his left foot may have been caused by frostbite.